top of page

 ABOUT.

-Lyric mezzo-soprano Ebba Lejonclou graduated from the Stockholm University of the Arts' Opera Vocal Performance programme in 2024 as a student of the Swedish tenor Erik Årman.
-In 2021 she received a Bachelor’s degree in classical singing from the Hochschule für Musik und Theater "Felix Mendelssohn Bartholdy" in Leipzig and before that she studied two years at the Vadstena Folkhögskola for voice and piano, majoring in interpretation of art song.
+Lyric mezzo-soprano Ebba Lejonclou is educated at the Stockholm University of the Arts' Opera Vocal Performance programme, Hochschule für Musik und Theater "Felix Mendelssohn Bartholdy" in Leipzig and Vadstena Folkhögskola for voice and piano, majoring in interpretation of art song.

-Vår jul with over 50 concerts across Norway.
-Ebba has during and after her studies repeatedly appeared on opera stages like The Royal Swedish Opera, Folkoperan and The Vadstena Academy.
+In the spring of of 2026, Ebba returns to Folkoperan in Stockholm to perform the role of Megacle in Vivaldi's L'Olimpiade.
+She sang Kutchtík in Dvorak's Rusalka at the Royal Swedish Opera during the fall of 2025, followed by the big Christmas tour Vår jul with over 50 concerts across Norway.
+Ebba has during and after her graduation in 2024 repeatedly appeared on opera stages like The Royal Swedish Opera, Folkoperan and The Vadstena Academy.
 She is also active within concert, recently as a soloist with the Royal Stockholm Philharmonic Orchestra in the Stockholm Concert Hall as well as with The Norrköping Symphony Orchestra in The Louis De Geer Concert Hall.
 She has performed at several national and international chamber music festivals .
+In May, she appears as a soloist with the Östgöta Wind Symphony Orchestra in the Crusell Hall.

 A more detailed repertoire overview: